mlopezd/mlopezd.github.io/index.md

 qemu-system-i386 -boot a -fda Dos6.22.img
 ```

 It should open an emulator screen and boot into the classic MS-DOS prompt.
-You can close the window once you get the prompt, this step is just for checking that QEMU and the DOS image work.
+You can close the window once you get the prompt, this step is just to check that QEMU and the DOS image work.

 ### Prepare the USB stick